Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Proof of the reversibility of the algorithm

 Then, the following Jarzynski--Crooks identity holds: for any bounded discrete path functional $\ph_{[0,K_T]}$,

 where $\W^{K_T}$ is computed according to~\eqref{eq:work_definition} with $\widetilde{H}=H$, and $(\, \cdot \,)^{\rm r}$ denotes the composition with the operation of time reversal of paths:

-\end{theorem} \begin{proof} The proof is the same as the proof of Ref.~\onlinecite[Theorem 5.5]{lelievre_langevin_2012}.
+\end{theorem} \begin{proof} The proof is the same as the proof of Ref.~\onlinecite[Theorem 5.5]{lelievre_langevin_2012} and relies in particular on the reversibility property of the forward and backward dynamics \eqref{eq:rev_forwbackw_flows}.
 The only difference lies in the slightly different momentum constraint $(C_p)$ for the forward and backward dynamics.
 Since we show in \cref{lem:flow_symplectic} that the forward and backward deterministic flows are symplectic, the proof goes through in the same way. \end{proof}